kubecost/cost-prediction-action/README.md

 # Kubernetes Cost Prediction Action

-Predict the cost of Kubernetes resource specs in CI!
+Predict the cost of Kubernetes resource specs (manifests) in CI!
 Make cost decisions before merging changes.

 This is a GitHub Action, powered by [Kubecost](https://docs.kubecost.com/install-and-configure/install), to make cost predictions for K8s